Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] User 1: Project Administrators.
 User 2: Stakeholders.
 - [ ] User 1: Contributors.
 User 2: Project Administrators.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You plan to update the Azure DevOps strategy of your company.
+### You plan to update the Azure DevOps strategy of your company.
 You need to identify the following issues as they occur during the company's development process: -> Licensing violations -> Prohibited libraries Solution: You implement continuous deployment.
 Does this meet the goal?

 - [ ] Yes
 - [x] No